Identification

 If you do not have identification

-If you do not have documentation that proves your relationship to the Claimant that has passed away, you can provide a Swon Declaration that must be signed by a Guarantor.
+If you are submitting a Claim for someone who has passed away and you do not have documentation that proves your relationship as an Heir, you can provide a Sworn Declaration that must be signed by a Guarantor.

 The Guarantor may be: